Megaemce/AnnoyScript/posts/The fastest way to push elements into array.md

  </div>

-> So next time when we set yourself up for a good ninja push-up training, remember the warm-up our workout with some `fill` method and use good ol' `for` loop.
+> Next time you set yourself up for a good ninja push-up training, leave that fancy declarative kimono at home.
+Dress properly in ninja-imperative _[shinobi shōzoku](https://en.wikipedia.org/wiki/Ninja#Outerwear)_ outfit and remember to warm-up your workout array with some `fill` method and use of good, ol' `for` loop.

 <br>
 <br>